AIVIETNAMResearch/VN_Video_Search_with_Sketch/README.md

     ```
 ## Usage
 * ### Frames Extraction
-    After activating conda environment, navigate to backend/Notebook/Transnet.ipynb for frame extraction.
-Run the notebook with AIC_ENV environment in [Backend Instruction](#backend)
+    After activating conda environment, navigate to `backend/Notebook/Transnet.ipynb` for frame extraction.
+Run the notebook with AIC_ENV environment in [Backend Instruction](#backend).

+* ### Creating binary files
+    Please refer to `backend/Notebook` for creating binary files for CLIP and Sketch Model.

 * ### MongoDB Database
     For database, make sure to turn on the driver for mongo.
 Please take a look at the [Install MongoDB and Anaconda](#install-mongodb-and-anaconda) for references.
 Navigate to backend folder and run the command below for pushing data into database.
     ```